Schoonology/diplomat/README.md

-# HTTP Assertion Tool
+# Diplomat

 While tools like Cypress have evolved to provide concise, dependable end-to-end tests, these tools rely on driving a UI and asserting its state.
 What is lacking is a similarly concise, similarly dependable, similarly _enjoyable_ tool for driving an HTTP API and asserting its responses.
-This tool aims to meet that need.
+Diplomat aims to meet that need.

 Like most TD tools, this tool aims to codify the opinions of its authors for not only a technology, but its influence on the _process_ and _practice_ of making software.
-This tool is opinionated.
+Diplomat is opinionated.

 ## Features